 - They might be avid fans who love your message, but aren’t customers

 The best approach is to create the ultimate sales and marketing alliance.
 Your “smarketing” team will be best equipped for identifying your negative buyer persona habits and common objections.
 Just ask them!

 Each company will have different parameters for their personas, both regular and negative.
 It’s worth noting that there’s no ‘one size fits all’ approach.
-The best way through is to sit down as a team for a working lunch and chat it out — documenting your new negative persona/s in this handy persona building tool.
-You’ll receive a handy working doc at the end that you can evolve into something like this:
+The best way through is to sit down as a team for a working lunch and chat it out — documenting your new negative persona/s in a handy one pager like the below.

 Don’t throw the baby out with the bathwater.
 Negative persona or not, if you have someone with high engagement on your side, who loves what you do, you’ve got yourself a brand advocate.
 Embrace them.
 Don’t let the fact they aren’t buying from you get in the way of forming an online friendship.
 There are plenty of reasons you want to keep your negative personas on your social media sites and interested in your content for the sake of brand awareness and building your company’s authority.